szilagyipeter99/embeddedsystems/README.md

 # Embedded systems

 This repository contains the examples created in the Embedded systems practices.
-Each folder includes the source code for an ESP32 project written in the Arduino IDE.
+Each folder includes the source code for an ESP32 project written in the Arduino IDE, tested on the S3-DevKitC-1U-N8R8.

 ### Required steps before testing examples: